 - Concerns relating to distractions, skepticism of bidders, market perceptions and confidentiality may be alleviated by a company making a 'quiet filing' with Canadian securities regulators.
 While the US Jumpstart Our Business Startups Act and recent policy changes from the US Securities and Exchange Commission allow for companies to file a registration statement confidentially, a similar blanket policy is not available for Canadian companies (other than in certain limited circumstances).
 As a result, confidential filings have not been a common practice in Canada until recently.
 In certain limited situations (including in certain dual-track processes), Canadian securities regulators may allow a preliminary prospectus to be filed on a confidential basis and allow a company to advance an IPO process to a certain point without any public disclosure.
 This permits the company to address comments from the securities regulators without having disclosed the prospectus to the public.
 If the company then ultimately pursues a sale process, it can terminate the IPO.
 Prior consultation with the principal securities regulator is required in these circumstances to ensure that the regulator is aligned on the case for a quiet filing.

 - Bidders' concerns regarding the commitment of a company to an auction process running alongside an IPO process can be alleviated by offering break fees or expense reimbursements to a preferred bidder in a dual-track process.
-It is also important to note that the Canadian convention for underwritten IPOs is for the issuer to pay the expenses of the underwriters, including the fees of underwriters' counsel (often up to a cap).
+Also, the Canadian convention for underwritten IPOs is for the issuer to pay the expenses of the underwriters, including the fees of underwriters' counsel (often up to a cap).
 If a company significantly advances an IPO but ultimately pursues the M&A track, the company will in most cases be required to reimburse the underwriters for their expenses (which can be significant, depending on the stage of the IPO).
 This is a significant difference from the convention in the US where underwriters typically pay the fees of their own counsel.

 - Canadian securities laws provide for certain limited testing the water activities prior to the public filing of a preliminary prospectus (subject to a cooling-off period).
 These activities may allow for a company to confirm whether an IPO is a viable exit path before making a public filing as part of a dual-track process.

 While M&A representations and warranties insurance (R&W insurance) has become widespread in the US market, particularly in large or mid-market private equity deals, the Canadian market has been relatively slower in its adoption.
 Insurance brokers and dealmakers have, however, predicted over the past few years that it was only a matter of time before R&W insurance became increasingly prevalent in Canadian transactions.
-In 2019, this expectation became a reality.
+This expectation is now the reality.
 R&W insurance is now widely used by private equity firms and certain strategic acquirers in Canadian transactions.

 A number of factors have led to the embrace of R&W insurance in Canada: